Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - No need for investment expertise.
 The money in your investment fund can be balanced in a diversified ETF portfolio based on your financial goals and risk appetite.

 Like any other investment option, there’s no guarantee that the investment portfolio you choose through your micro-investing platform will perform as you hope, and you could end up losing money.
 The investment portfolio recommended for you is chosen based on your risk tolerance, so depending on your financial goals, you have the option to minimize your risk exposure.

 - Potential fees.
 You may need to pay an account management fee that’s either a flat fee or calculated based on a percentage of your account balance, while brokerage and ETF management fees may also apply when you purchase ETFs through your account.

 - Easy to forget.
 Because the investing takes place in the background, you might not remember it’s there.
 While this can be a good thing for investors who tend to “over-manage” their savings, make sure to regularly review your investment performance to ensure they’re meeting your expectations.

 It doesn’t always take a large amount of money to invest for the future.
-Through micro-investing features like roundups and fractional shares, you can begin investing without altering your lifestyle and access the investments you want easily and affordably than with traditional investment methods.
+Through micro-investing features like round-ups and fractional shares, you can access the investments you want more easily and affordably than with traditional investment methods.

 Each platform invests a little differently, so compare your options to find the right fit for your budget and spending habits.
 And if you’re not sure what’s available, check out our guide to the world of investments.